-Emergency Food and Shelter Program Applications Accepted
+Emergency food and shelter program applications accepted

-WATERLOO – Agencies providing emergency food and shelter programs in Buchanan County can apply for federal funds to assist their efforts.
+Agencies providing emergency food and shelter programs in Bremer County can apply for federal funds to assist their efforts.

 A local board will determine how the funds, appropriated by Congress, are to be distributed among emergency food and shelter program run by local service agencies in the area.